vala-lang/vala-docs/docs/tutorials/programming-language/main/07-00-tools/07-01-valac.md

 For example, compiling the
-[Hello World program](../01-00-first-program) will give us some warnings because `valac` by default generates code which is compatible with older versions of the `GLib`.Some methods may have been deprecated in your new version of GLib so that C language compiler will warn you.
+[Hello World program](../01-00-first-program) will give us some warnings because `valac` by default generates code which is compatible with older versions of the `GLib`.
+Some methods may have been deprecated in your new version of GLib so that C language compiler will warn you.

 Imagine a machine with older glib version want to run your vala program!